TrucH07/test-repo/README.md

 # Testing out Github!
-Some kind of tect goes here
+Some kind of text goes here

 ## Fun subheader
 Insert midly funny lines here.
+(OR maybe not).